What is Platonism?Question: "Who was Plato? How did Platonism / Platonic thought influence society in Bible times?"

 Those who came after Plato, adapting his approach, are sometimes labelled Platonists or adherents to Platonism.
 Both of these terms are wide-ranging.
 However, they share a common belief in the cornerstone of Plato’s metaphysics: a belief in “forms.”
 These forms, according to Platonic thinking, are universal, objective truths.
 These ideas themselves are not, according to Platonism, beings or persons.

 As a technical term, rather than as a school of philosophy, Platonism is a reference to a belief in abstract objects.
-In brief, this means accepting the existence of some things that do not exist either in the material world in in the mind, but in some “other” aspect of reality.
+In brief, this means accepting the existence of some things that do not exist either in the material world or in the mind, but in some “other” aspect of reality.
 This, in and of itself, has only a tenuous connection to Plato’s own philosophy or the various schools of Platonism.

 Concerning Judeo-Christianity, Plato’s influence is considerable, though indirect.
 Judaism developed its central beliefs and was given the Scriptures centuries prior to Plato’s birth.
 While there are some parallels between Hebrew metaphysics and Plato’s, history would imply that interactions with Platonism, if any, would have been influences from Judaism, not on it.